digao-dalpiaz/DzHTMLText/README.md

 ## What's New

+- 08/05/2021 (Version 3.7)

+   - Fixed access violation error when creating component on iOS (when canvas not present yet).
+   - Open link support for Mac and iOS.

+<details>
+  <summary>Click here to view the entire changelog</summary>

 - 06/13/2021 (Version 3.6)

    - New HTMLToPlainText function, removing HTML tags and unescaping special HTML identifiers.

-<details>
-  <summary>Click here to view the entire changelog</summary>

 - 04/21/2021 (Version 3.5)